SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 The standard form of this distribution :math:`(loc=0, scale=1)` is a standard normal truncated to the range :math:`[a, b]`.
 Note that *a* and *b* are defined over the domain of the standard normal.

+The :class:`.TruncatedNormal` class is imported using the following command:

+>>> from UQpy.distributions.collection.TruncatedNormal import TruncatedNormal

 .. autoclass:: UQpy.distributions.collection.TruncatedNormal